RedPitaya/RedPitaya/doc/logic/README.md

 ```

 Status registers provide values mainly used in modes, where the acquisition
 stream is running continuously.
-The number os samples from acquisition start is
+The number of samples from acquisition start is
 counted, as is the number of trigger events since start.
 There is a limited
 size FIFO holding the position of the last `trg_siz` samples. `trg_num` holds
 the number of trigger events still present in the FIFO, one of the bits is used
 to indicate overflow.
-Triger FIFO size is configurable so that for example only
+Trigger FIFO size is configurable so that for example only
 the last trigger is needed it can be obtained without reading the whole FIFO.

 ```C